syncfusion-content/xamarin.android-docs/xamarin-android/SfMaskedEdit/Visual-Customization.md

 ---
 layout: post
-title: Visual appearence customization of SfMaskedEdit control for Xamarin.Android Platform
+title: Visual Appearance Customization of SfMaskedEdit Control for Xamarin.Android Platform
-description: Learn how to customize the visual appearence of SfMaskedEdit control
+description: Learn how to customize the visual appearance of the SfMaskedEdit control.
 platform: Xamarin.Android
 control: SfMaskedEdit
 documentation: ug
-keywords: mask, SfMaskedEdit, maskededit
+keywords: mask, SfMaskedEdit, maskededit, visual customization, appearance, styling
 ---

-# Visual Customization:
+# Visual Customization

+The appearance of the `SfMaskedEdit` control can be customized using the following properties to match your application's design requirements.

 The appearance of SfMaskedEdit can be customized using the following properties: